clientX

 and clientY

 coordinates.
 Or maybe you need to extract a value from a stream of input events to perform a calculation or initiate a request.
 Or perhaps you just want to extract a single property from an object, like a key code, to perform another action down the (pipe)line.
-The scenarios for transforming streams are endless.map
+The scenarios for transforming streams are endless.

 operator.
 We will start by taking a look at Array.map